ag-grid/ag-grid-react/README.md

 ag-Grid React Component
 ==============

-This repository is now deprecated.
-Please refer to the new mono-repo location here: https://github.com/ag-grid/ag-grid, with this specific Framework Project information here: https://github.com/ag-grid/ag-grid/blob/master/packages/ag-grid-angular/.
+**This repository is now deprecated.** Please refer to the new mono-repo location here: https://github.com/ag-grid/ag-grid, with this specific Framework Project information here: [ag-grid-react](https://github.com/ag-grid/ag-grid/blob/master/packages/ag-grid-react/).

 Version 18.0.0 will be the last version in this repository.
 All future versions will be in the repository above.